The Pyuuta Section has even more photographs, specifically of the Japanese line! As for the vapourware peripherals, refer to the Purcell Pamphlet.

 A thumbnail of the complete system.
 Clockwise starting at top left, main unit, Tomy Data Recorder, single joystick and joy controller set.

-I've also taken closer shots (without that annoying fill-in flash, sadly unavoidable due to the low light in my workroom) of the "witty kids" vignettes (120K) so that you can appreciate some of their totally spontaneous and not a bit written by professional advertising agencies quips on the front, and a better picture of the guy and girl using the Tutor (45K) on the back.
-Interestingly, the Tutor they're using is a much earlier version as you can see from the hard plastic RT key and the different power switch -- it may be a Grandstand or, more likely, a Pyuuta.
+Interestingly, the Tutor they're using on the rear of the box is a much earlier version as you can see from the hard plastic RT key and the different power switch -- it may be a Grandstand or, more likely, a Pyuuta.

 In the "witty kids" picture, an Asian boy states, "Now that I can simulate space flight, NASA's calling daily."
 The boy's name is Eric Jue (who contacted me out of the blue one day), and still remembers playing with the Tutor; apparently the kids who were photographed got a free computer and some games.
 Eric says, "I remember playing Traffic Jam and Hyperspace.
 I thought it was a great system at the time and I was disappointed it never caught on."